manyu26/daisolab/pages/rsummer.md

 <!-- wp:group -->
 <div class="wp-block-group"><!-- wp:heading -->
+<h2>Additional topics</h2>
-<h2>Additional topics if we have time.
-If not, here are some great resources for you to self-learn! </h2>
+...if we have time.
+If not, here are some great resources for you to self-learn!
 <!-- /wp:heading -->

 <!-- wp:heading {"level":3} -->